orat/CGACasADi/CGACasADi_NumericMultivectorDelegatingProcessor/README.md

 ## Rules
-#### Annotated class
-- [not checked] must be subtype of the generated class.
-- [not checked] must implement the abstract `create` method provided by the generated class.
-- [not checked] must implement all methods of supertypes which are not provided by the generated class or the supertypes.

 #### Generated class
 - Will have methods of common supertypes of the annotated class and the class given with the `to` parameter.
+Except for those methods which are already defined in the annotated class.

+#### Annotated class
+[All not checked] The annotated class must ...
+- extend the generated class.
+- implement the abstract `create` method provided by the generated class.
+- implement all methods of supertypes which are not provided by the generated class or the supertypes.
+- implement all methods of the common supertypes which can not be delegated.
+(Like the `constants` method.)

 #### Methods errors